Is Your Relationship Not What You Hoped It Would Be?

 Believe it or not, it only takes one person changing to change a relationship.
 If you are unhappy in your relationship, take the initiative to get help on your own.
 Who knows?
 Your partner might come around once he or she sees the improvements you are experiencing, especially as you develop communication skills If not, you’ll come away with a variety of tools and insights to improve your relationship.

 Okay, We’re Ready to Give Couples Therapy a Shot.
 Why Should We Pick You?
-In the words of one of my peers:

 I send my most challenging clients and their partners to Tonya.
 She is a dynamic couples therapist, helping partners work through complex patterns of conflict often brought along by each individual’s personal experiences.
 She has a unique ease in helping people gain further acceptance of one’s self, one’s strengths and one’s struggles, while encouraging greater understanding and empathy for one’s partner.
 This allows each partner to focus more successfully on his or her own individual responsibility within a relationship.
 Tonya is sharp and is extremely successful at encouraging couples growth for the long term. - Brian Malamet, LCSW